PetroChina in talks with Shell, Hess to explore shale oil

-BEIJING (Reuters) - PetroChina Co Ltd (601857.SS) (0857.HK) is talking to Royal Dutch Shell (RDSa.L) and Hess Corp (HES.N) to explore shale oil in Santanghu Basin in China’s northwestern Xinjiang region, parent China National Petroleum Corp (CNPC) said in a company-owned newspaper.
+BEIJING, April 5 (Reuters) - PetroChina Co Ltd is talking to Royal Dutch Shell and Hess Corp to explore shale oil in Santanghu Basin in China’s northwestern Xinjiang region, parent China National Petroleum Corp (CNPC) said in a company-owned newspaper.

 The talks mark the latest effort by Chinese oil firms to beef up their capability in shale oil and gas exploration by tapping foreign expertise, as well as the ongoing interest of overseas firms to enter the world’s top energy consuming market.